 As a demographer, sociologist, and social epidemiologist, I pursue several research questions.
 They are all related to population health.
-Some questions are fascinating to me because of deep substantive implications — for instance, is educational attainment causally related to adult health?
+Some questions are fascinating to me because of deep substantive implications — for instance, how is educational attainment related to adult health?
 Other questions captivate me because of methodological paradoxes or quandaries.
 Here are nice examples of both kinds of questions.

 RELATIONSHIP BETWEEN EDUCATION AND HEALTH

 My main research area concerns the relationship between educational attainment and health of U.S. adults.

-Recently, I discovered unexpected anomalies in the health gradient for two groups: recipients of the GED diploma and adults with some college but no degree.
-The first group is assumed to be equivalent to regular high school graduates and thus to have equivalent health; the second group is assumed to have better health than HS graduates as a function of their additional education.
+A few years ago, I discovered unexpected anomalies in the health gradient for two groups: recipients of the GED diploma and adults with some college but no degree.
+The first group is assumed to be equivalent to regular high school graduates and thus to have equivalent health.
+The second group is assumed to have better health than HS graduates as a function of their additional education.
 However, the data I examined did not support these expectations.
 Instead, they showed that GED recipients had worse health and college dropouts no better health than high school graduates.

 MODELING BMI TRAJECTORIES

 Another line of research I have been pursuing for nearly a decade is primarily methodological.
 The obesity paradox is a phenomenon wherein high body weight is associated with poor health during the life course but paradoxically lower mortality at older ages.
 Many researchers, including me, believe that at least a part of this phenomenon is due to our inability to model weight changes adequately.
 In particular, we posit that at older ages lower body weight is a marker of high frailty, not healthy low body fat percentage as among younger people.